Oklahoma Ice Storm HVAC Prep | Before, During & After

 • Don’t cover the outdoor AC unitit’s designed for this weather.
 Covering it causes more problems than it prevents.

-During the Storm, Keep the Heat On
+During the Storm, Hold the Heat On

 • Open cabinet doors under sinksespecially on exterior walls.
 Warm air reaching those pipes prevents freezing.